 Learning Acceleration Division

 The Learning Acceleration Division offers both academic preparatory and vocational coursework.
 Courses within the division are designed to serve as bridges to college achievement, career specialties, and employment success.
-The classes, explanations, and prerequisite requirements are subject to change in the event that the VP for Instruction, the NPCC faculty, or the Learning Acceleration Division find such change to be required in the pursuit of the NPCC mission or the mission of the LAD.
+Class offerings, explanations, and prerequisite requirements are, of course, subject to change in the event that the vice president for instruction, NPC faculty, or Learning Acceleration Division find such change to be required in the pursuit of either the NPC mission or the LAD mission.

 The mission of the Learning Acceleration Division is to prepare students for entry into the core curriculum through the development of cognitive, affective, and behavioral skills.

-Grades given in these classes will count in the Grade Point Average calculation.
-NPCC gives institutional credit for PCL classes, so they can be counted for financial aid or veteran's benefits purposes.
-However, these classes may not be used toward any college certificate or associate degree, not even as an elective.
+Grades in LAD classes count in the grade point average (GPA) calculation.
+NPC awards institutioinal credit for pre-college level classes so they may be counted for financial aid or veteran's benefits purposes.
+However, LAD classes may not be used toward any college certificate or associate degree, not even as an elective.

-For more information about the Learning Acceleration Division, contact Chris Coble at 501-760-4177
+For more information about the Learning Acceleration Division, contact Chris Coble, LAD chair, at 501-760-4177.